 Is Kiehl’s Cruelty-Free?

-Kiehl’s claims that they “do not conduct animal testing on [their] products or ingredients, nor ask others to test on [their] behalf, except when required by law.”
+Kiehl’s still claims they do not conduct animal testing on their products or ingredients or ask others to test on their behalf, except when required by law.

-The statement “except when required by law” is the catch.
+The disclaimer “except when required by law” is the catch.

 Kiehl’s Selling in China?

-Kiehl’s has a website dedicated for Chinese consumers and on this website is where I discovered a store directory of where Kiehl’s products are available in China.
+Kiehl’s has a website dedicated to Chinese consumers and on this website is where I discovered a store directory where Kiehl’s products are sold within China.

-This sadly is proof that Kiehl’s is indeed selling their products in China therefore they must have their products tested on animals before being allowed to sell in these Chinese stores.
+This, sadly, is proof that Kiehl’s is indeed selling their products in China, therefore, Kiehl’s must consent and pay to have their products or its ingredients tested on animals before they’re allowed to sell in these Chinese stores.

 Kiehl’s is NOT Cruelty-Free!

-I’m sure both Kiehl’s and L’Oreal are doing some great work to help eliminate the use of animals for cosmetic testing however at this time, since Chinese laws require all imported cosmetics to be tested on animals before being allowed to sell in their country, and any company agreeing to this practice should not be considered cruelty-free.
-And sadly that is the case for Kiehl’s and they are not cruelty-free.
+At this time, since current Chinese laws require all imported cosmetics to be tested on animals before being allowed to sell in their country, and any company agreeing to this practice should not be considered cruelty-free.
+Sadly, this is the case for Kiehl’s and they are not cruelty-free.